 able to use your initiative to explore routes of enquiry

 accurate and careful in doing the work and recording results.

 You should have:

-- After completing your degree, you must complete a 2-year Foundation programme followed by a run-through Specialty training in pathology.
+After completing your degree, you must complete 2 years of core training followed by specialty training in pathology.
 Each pathology specialty has a separate training programme.
-You can get details from the SMT website: www.scotmt.scot.nhs.uk
+You can get details from the Speciality Medical Training website.

 The job prospects for medical pathologists are very good.
 Not all pathologists need to be doctors.
 You can have a career in the field of pathology as a clinical or biomedical scientist.
 It is also possible to become a veterinary pathologist or oral pathologist.
 As with medical pathology you must first get your vet medicine or dentistry degree and then specialise in pathology.